 However, you’ll probably tweak the pedal order depending on what feels right to you.

 How Do I Choose An Acoustic Guitar Pedal?

 First, you’ll want to lay down the basics.
 A tuner pedal should be your number one choice.

 Sure, you could use an app or try to tune by ear, but a tuner pedal is reliable, quick, and you’ll love having one to reach for.

 Next, think about what it is that you want to achieve.
 If you want to focus on a smooth and clear tone, you’ll benefit the most from compressor and reverb pedals.

 However, if you already have a basic pedalboard and want a fun addition, an experimental pedal like a looping pedal would be a great choice to consider.

 Additionally, you’ll also want to make sure that your pedal is going to be compatible with your pedalboard.

-Fortunately, all the best acoustic guitar pedals are designed to be compatible with all kinds of pedalboards, but it’s always best to double check.
+Fortunately, acoustic guitar pedals are typically designed to be compatible with all kinds of pedalboards, but it’s always best to double check.

 I hope you found this review of the best acoustic guitar pedals helpful!